eea/land.copernicus.theme/docs/Redesign Docs/Readme.txt

 - demo insitu
 - homepage: a page for each section, update diazo rules
 - remove unused images (land icons etc.)
+- demo-insitu: be sure it's not in Google search results

 INSITU Install Guide for New theme